polo90344/newsmap/README.md

 </tr>
 <tr>
 	<td>mapapi</td>
-	<td>some api to show the map, may be the Google Map (Currently A Plan
+	<td>some api to show the map, may be the Google Map (currently the A Plan
 for me)</td>
 </tr>
 <tr>